btholt/complete-intro-to-react-v9/lessons/08-whats-next/B-form-actions.md

+---
+description: >-
+  Learn how to upgrade your app to React 19 and simplify form actions in your React components, including integration with Next.js and Remix for server actions.
+Discover useful updates in handling form submissions, using the 'use server' directive, and implementing the 'useFormData' hook to enhance development in large codebases.
+Explore practical examples involving new functionalities and convenience features for more efficient React programming.
+keywords:
+  - React 19
+  - form actions
+  - Next.js
+  - Remix
+  - useFormData
+  - server actions
+  - React upgrade
+---
 Okay, so let's actually upgrade our app to be React 19.

 > 🚨 Pay attention here, as you need to figure out which version of React to install.